LiMinggang/webshark/README.md

 Webshark
 ==============================

-Wireshark interface for web.
+Web interface for wireshark.

-You can try it on openshift (http://webshark-darkjames.rhcloud.com/static/webshark/).
+You can try it on openshift: http://webshark-darkjames.rhcloud.com/static/webshark/

 Building webshark docker image
 -------------